-8.5.1.2.2 Trends in Africa
+8.5.5 Trends in Africa

-To date, according to publically-available information, Algeria is the only country in Africa other than South Africa to have deployed a GSM-R network.
+To date, according to publically available information, Algeria is the only country in Africa other than South Africa to have deployed a GSM-R network.
 This deployment started between 2006 and 2008 and is in line with the broader European norms.

-8.5.1.2.3 Outlook
+8.5.6 Outlook

 GSM-R deployment remains highly concentrated in Europe with 35 of the 38 reported deployments in the early 2000's.
 Large European railway companies including Deutsche Bahn run GSM-R and have not indicated short-term plans of migrating to different technologies.
-This ensures a stable interest in GSM-R and the strengthening of the GSM-R standard in the band as well as the availability of equipments.
+This ensures a stable interest in GSM-R and the strengthening of the GSM-R standard in the band as well as the availability of equipment.